peristron/word_cloud_harvester/README.md

   OR -

-      maybe as a sort of...middleware for massive unstructured datasets (10s of millions of rows) with token/cost constraints
+      maybe as a sort of...middleware for massive unstructured datasets (10s of millions of rows, plus) with token/cost constraints:

-        act as an intelligent “translation layer” between raw, large-scale data and downstream analysis or ai models
+        acting as an intelligent “translation layer” between raw, large-scale data and downstream analysis or ai models

-        process and summarize raw data into compact statistical sketches (e.g., word/bigram counts, topic distributions, sentiment aggregates) instead of retaining or transmitting the full text
+        processing/summarizing raw data into compact statistical sketches (e.g., word/bigram counts, topic distributions, sentiment aggregates) instead of retaining or transmitting the full text

-        dramatically reduce token usage and api costs by only sending distilled, high-value features to llms or analytics engines
+        massively reducing token usage and api costs by only sending distilled, high-value features to llms or analytics engines

-        enable scalable, privacy-preserving analysis—no raw text leaves the secure environment, only anonymized or aggregated insights
+        enabling scalable, privacy-preserving analysis—no raw text leaves the secure environment, only anonymized or aggregated insights

-        support iterative, human-in-the-loop workflows: analysts can explore summaries, then selectively drill down into raw data if needed
+        supporting some iterative, human-in-the-loop workflows: analysts can explore summaries, then selectively drill down into raw data if needed

-        facilitate real-time or batch processing pipelines for organizations with strict data governance or resource constraints
+        real-time or batch processing pipelines for orgs with strict data governance, resource constraints, and related

   etc...)